 Riverhead’s downtown closes for street fairs featuring music, vendors, local beer and wine for the grownups, and even a classic car show.
 Enjoy a similar street fair in Patchogue on Thursday, July 19.
 FREE

 Each Friday night through September, Garden City’s downtown comes alive in a series of themed entertainment nights.
 Enjoy music, giveaways, balloon art, face painting, and more.
 FREE

 Old-Fashoned Street Fair — Mattituck

 Celebrate the season on the North Fork with live music, food, entertainment, arts and crafts, vendors, and more.
 Don't miss the crowning of Little Miss and Mr. Mattituck.
 FREE

-Dave Jay — Town of Hempstead
+Darlene Graham — Town of Hempstead

 The magician and comedian delights children with outdoor shows at various locations in Hempstead town.
 Shows are at 10:30am and 1:30pm.